adrianyorke/database-dataops/README.md

 # database-dataops

-Store database objects as scripts using version control
+Welcome to `database-dataops` project which manages the lifecycle of database objects.
+These include objects like databases, schemas, tables and views using plaintext scripts.